surister/cratedb-guide/docs/feature/connectivity/index.md

 (import-export)=

-# Database Connectivity
+# Connectivity

-CrateDB connectivity options.
+All the CrateDB connectivity options at a glance.

 You have a variety of options to connect to CrateDB, and to integrate it with off-the-shelve, 3rd-party, open-source, and proprietary applications.